-Readers hoping for gossip will be sorely disappointed.
+Readers hoping for gossip will be disappointed.
 I’m about to describe the events that took place before and after meeting our admired First Minister, Nicola Sturgeon, (for the second time) but for those not yet had that pleasure I’ll convey what many have perceived of her.
-She’s highly attentive, in control and absolutely focussed.
-She exudes authority, but not the disengaged aloofness of the moneyed classes, or the verbal correctness of a high court judge.
-It’s that old fashioned thing known as unassailable integrity.
+She’s in control and absolutely focussed.
+She exudes authority.

 Doon the Watter